TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-22-cost-effective-container-smoke-tests-every-symfony-project-must-have.md

 $productRepository = self::$container->get(ProductRepository::class);
 ```

 There was no need for this paragraph til Symfony 3.3.
 Unfortunately, [Symfony 3.4](https://dev.to/mainick/how-to-test-a-private-service-in-symfony-2m91) made all services `private` by default to improve migration to `__construct()` in services.
-As unexpected side effect, all tests calls stopped working too:
+As an unexpected side effect, all test calls stopped working too:

 ```php
 self::$container->get('product_repository');